kodi-pvr/pvr.dvbviewer/README.md

 3. `cd pvr.dvbviewer && mkdir build && cd build`
 4. `cmake -DADDONS_TO_BUILD=pvr.dvbviewer -DADDON_SRC_PREFIX=../.. -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=../../xbmc/addons -DPACKAGE_ZIP=1 ../../xbmc/cmake/addons`
 5. `make`

+The addon files will be placed in `../../xbmc/kodi-build/addons` so if you build Kodi from source and run it directly the addon will be available as a system addon.

 ##### Useful links